On-line Te Reo Māori Dictionary

 I will be very sad.

-Tomorrow we are going to Kauri's home.
+Tomorrow we are going to Pita's home.

 I karapoti haere mātou i te whare.